JankariTech/blog/src/assets/BrowserAutomationProtocol/browser-automation-protocol.md

 In order to automate the browser, there are mainly three protocols or let's say approaches in practice.

-1. W3C WebDriver
+1. WebDriver (Selenium WebDriver)
 2. Chrome DevTools Protocol
 3. Native Scripting (Embedded JavaScript)

-### W3C WebDriver
+### WebDriver

-WebDriver is a standard remote control interface formulated by W3C for controlling the browsers.
+WebDriver is a remote control interface for controlling the browsers, developed by Selenium HQ and later standarized by W3C.
 It provides platform and language neutral interface and supports almost all the major browsers such as Chrome, Firefox, Safari, Edge, Opera, etc.

 Communication with the browser is done through the JSON Wire protocol, a RESTful web service using JSON over HTTP.
 The server side implementation of this protocol is known as the webdriver (aka browser driver); examples are chromedriver, geckodriver, etc. And the client side implementation can be done in any preferred languages and patterns.
 Some examples of webdriver client are selenium, nightwatch, webdriverio, etc.